mocchicone/Weather-Analysis-Python-GoogleMaps/README.md

 **Weather Analysis:** Created a dataset of 500+ random cities using OpenWeatherMap API to analyze weather patterns as a function of equatorial distance.

-**Vacation Analysis:** Filtered cities based on weather variables and used GoogleMaps API to find ideal vacation spots.
+**Vacation Analysis:** Filtered cities based on weather variables and used GoogleMaps API to find and map my ideal vacation spots.

 Data Analysis, linear regression and visualizations conducted using Python, Pandas, Citipy, Plotly, Gmaps, and Matplotlib.